syncfusion-content/windowsforms-docs/WindowsForms/Calculation-Engine/Supported-Formulas/Text-Formulas.md

-The `SORT` function sorts the contents of a range or array.
+The `SORT` function sorts the contents of an array in either ascending or descending order.

 **Syntax:**